Marvell nabs Innovium for $1.1B as it delves deeper into cloud ethernet switches – TechCrunch

 What likely happened?
 Perhaps Innovium found itself with more cash than opportunities to spend it; perhaps it simply needed a large partner to help it better sell into its market.
 With expected revenues of $150 million in Marvell’s fiscal 2023, its next fiscal period, Innovium did not fail to reach scale.
 It may have simply grown well as a private, independent company, and stalled out after its last round.

-Regardless, a billion dollar exit is a billion dollar exit.
+Regardless, a billion-dollar exit is a billion-dollar exit.
 The deal is expected to close by the end of this year.
-While both company boards have approved the deal, it still must clear regular closing hurdles including approval by Innovium’s private stock holders.
+While both company boards have approved the deal, it still must clear regular closing hurdles, including approval by Innovium’s private stock holders.